 The traditional test prep tutoring session is not going the way of horse and buggy any time soon.
 In-person, private sessions are still the method of choice for many.
-But when tutors are locally scarce, or when time or distance present their pesky challenges, more and more families are turning to the digital convenience of tutoring through their online device.
+But when tutors are locally scarce, when time or distance present their pesky challenges, or when situations beyond our control make meeting in person untenable, why not join the growing number of families who are turning to the digital convenience of tutoring through their online device.

 How does the live online experience compare to live and in-person?
-Live online “voice over internet protocol” (VOIP) systems such as Skype, Google Hangouts, and Facetime have improved real-time sound and video interaction, which allow for near-seamless communication.
+Live video conferencing platforms such as Skype, Zoom, and Facetime have improved real-time sound and video interaction, which allow for near-seamless communication.
 If both student and teacher have strong internet connections, they can chat as they would face to face, with high-tech screen sharing or low-tech white board to supplement the conversation.
-Student and tutor each have the added convenience of choosing their location.
-The “rest of life” can happen right after signoff, not after another car trip.
+Screen sharing has become a common feature as well, which allows for rich instruction and flexible interaction.
+Best of all, student and teacher each have the added convenience of choosing their location; the “rest of life” can happen right after signoff, not after another car trip.

-Can’t find a good tutor in your area?
-Did your favorite tutor relocate?
-No time to drive your student to sessions?
+Can’t find an amazing tutor in your immediate area?
+No time to drive to sessions?
+Did your school shut down because of a pandemic?
 Try online.
 Once you’re up and running, you’ll wonder why you didn’t try it sooner.

 Patty Camloh is a Chariot Learning SAT/ACT Test Specialist who works with our students coast to coast, mostly from the relative comfort of Syracuse!